mdmohsanul/Frontend/NextJs/Notes/Layouts/layouts.md

 Organize our project structure without affecting URLs Apply layouts selectively to specific parts of our app

-- Create two folders (auth) and (customers)
+- Create two folders (auth) and (customers).
+  - In the auth folder all login, register and signup page are there without header and footer.
-- create layout in both auth and customers folder
+- create layout in both auth and customers folder.

+- delete the root layout.
 - move the page.tsx of app folder to customer folder